jdprichards/jdprichards/Video Pages/Cross Product/Cross Product.md

 </table>

 <p style="font-size:16px">
-<em style =>VxWy</em> again are directly diagonal from each other when you ignore Y and so is <em style="color:red">VyWx</em> its is from the right to left.
+<em style="color:Red">VxWy</em> again are directly diagonal from each other when you ignore Y and so is <em style="color:Blue">VyWx</em> its is from the right to left.
 So you can x into different parts each going diagonal.
 <br><br>
 <em> Important: the second half is negative</em>(<em style="color:blue"> -VyWx</em>).
 <br> You can see this as because the diagonal is going right to left its therefore minus.